-Just like in any other country, there are Chinese jobs that are irreplaceable, for example, a teacher, physician, or butcher.
+Just like any other country, there are Chinese jobs that are irreplaceable, for example, a teacher, physician, or butcher.
 However, in recent years, Chinese society has developed many ambiguous “occupations.”
 Most people do not regard them as jobs, but for some they are ways to make a living.

 Check out these eight phony and rather unscrupulous occupations.